-- The Training grant will cover training that provides your employees with skills to complete customs declarations or other declarations required to complete customs processes (such as safety and security declarations) and carry out the technical processes of customs procedures.
+- Training - the training grant is open to businesses that complete customs declarations for themselves or someone else (or intend to in the future).
+It will cover training that provides employees with skills to complete customs declarations or other declarations required to complete customs processes (such as safety and security declarations) and carry out the technical processes of customs procedures.
 The grant could give 100% of training costs for employees up to a limit of £2,250 per employee per course.
 It will also cover internal training course costs up to a limit of £250 per employee per course.
-Ad hoc ‘on the job’ informal training is not eligible.
+The grant can be used to cover the cost of relevant training incurred since 31st July 2019 but ad hoc ‘on the job’ informal training is not eligible.

-- The IT improvements grant must be used to acquire packaged software that increases the automation and productivity of completing customs declarations and will cover the first-year license.
-The funding can also be used to buy hardware needed to run the software, installation, configuration and related software training.
-It cannot be used to commission bespoke software or unrelated networking costs.
+- IT Improvements – this grant must be used to acquire packaged software that increases the automation and productivity of completing customs declarations and will cover the first-year license.
+The 100% funding can also be used to buy hardware needed to run the software, installation, configuration and related software training.
+It can be used towards relevant IT improvement costs incurred since 31st October 2019 but it cannot be used to commission bespoke software or unrelated networking costs.

 The total amount of grant available is capped at the State Aid de-minimis limit of Euro 200,000.

-For further details on eligibility and how to apply, contact 028-90415471 or visit the gov.uk website.
+Applications will close on 31st January 2021 or earlier if funding is fully allocated.
+For further details on eligibility and how to apply, contact 028-90415471 or visit the Gov.uk website.